 So how does a housing servicer ensure that he’s staying above board?
 Here’s a few good rules of thumb for landlords to consider:

 - A landlord should avoid “selectively using” criminal history to discriminate against someone based on their race, national origin, or color.
 Pretty much goes without saying, right?
-If you deny a person of color based on a certain crime, don’t then turn around and accept a white guy’s application if he has a similar record.
+Deny a person of color based on a certain crime?
+Then don’t accept a white applicant if he has a similar record.
 Whatever your policies are, strive to enforce them evenly across applicants of all backgrounds.

-- Review your policies regarding the use of criminal background checks and how those background checks have been applied historically in accepting or declining residents, and communicate your policies clearly to your employees.
+- Review your policies regarding the use of criminal background checks.
+See how you applied those background checks historically.
+Lastly, communicate your policies clearly to your employees.

 - Consider the nature and severity of the crime, as well as how recently it occurred.
 Let your applicant state their case.
 Let them present the mitigating circumstances of their record, like evidence of good tenant history, their age at the time of conviction, or clear evidence of rehabilitation.
 Just be flexible.
 Have a heart.

-If you’re a landlord, you might be getting overwhelmed by all this.
 You’ve got a lot on your plate already.
-We at Big State buy from overworked landlords all the time, so if these regulations are the tipping point for you then it might be a good idea to offload some of your properties to a private investor like us.
+Big State buys from overworked landlords all the time.
+Are these regulations a tipping point for you?
+Then it might be a good idea to offload some of your properties.

 But what do you think of this change?
-Long overdue policy that will help curb neo Jim Crow business practices?
+Long overdue policy that will help curb Jim Crow business practices?
 Or just another example of regulations and red tape from Washington run amok?
-Let us know!
-Tell us what you think.